Being Vegetarian

 A sample of popular vegetables would include potatoes and sweet potatoes, tomatoes, corn, rice, wheat, quinoa, broccoli, cauliflower, asparagus, artichokes, beans, celery, onions, garlic, leeks, cabbage, mushrooms, lettuce, kale, collard greens, pumpkin, acorn squash, butternut squash, spaghetti squash, yellow squash, zucchini, okra, turnips, radishes, eggplant, spinach, carrots, peas, sprouts, and several herbs.
 A sample of popular fruits would include apples, pears, bananas, mangos, watermelon, honeydew, cantaloupe, papaya, blackberries, blueberries, raspberries, grapes, cherries, figs, kiwi, oranges, peaches, plums, pineapple, pomegranates, dates, and strawberries.

-As you can see, vegetarianism is not a restrictive diet when you take into account the rainbow of fruits and vegetables offered at the grocery store and local farmer's markets.
+As you can see, vegetarianism is not such a restrictive diet when you take into account the rainbow of fruits and vegetables offered at the grocery store and local farmer's markets.
 Add to that the several dining options and mock meats and you never have to feel deprived.
 If you are not the most creative person in the kitchen then it would be a good idea to buy a vegetarian cookbook or two and experiment with new recipes and flavors.
 You will find the dishes that you like the best and will feel satisfied and satiated after mealtime.

 One last reminder is to stay hydrated.
-75% of Americans are dehydrated on a daily basis (7).
+75% of Americans are dehydrated on a daily basis (6).
 Proper hydration is essential to good health so don't let this often overlooked aspect bring down your level of health.
 Drink water before meals and if you are thirsty, don't reach for a soft drink.
 Water will quench your thirst and provide the hydration that your body desperately needs for optimal functioning.

 1) http://www.hsph.harvard.edu/nutritionsource/vegetables-full-story/